quicwg/base-drafts/draft-ietf-quic-transport.md

 * Packet type modifier; a two-bit value that obfuscates the Long Packet Type of a long header packet ({{long-header}}).
-The long packet type bits of a long header packet is encoded as an bti-wise exclusive or (XOR) of the packet type modifier and the type numbers defined in {{long-packet-types}}.
+The long packet type bits of a long header packet is encoded as an bit-wise exclusive or (XOR) of the packet type modifier and the type numbers defined in {{long-packet-types}}.

 * Initial salt; a 16-byte binary blob that is to be used in place of the initial